0%

 Did the Buddha do intermittent fasting?
 The answer is: Yes.

 When I first became a monk, people were shocked about how I gave up eating after Solar Noon and I have not eaten dinner in over 20 years.
 Sometimes I switch to one meal per day, but I often find a light breakfast, mostly liquid foods or rice soup, with a full lunch works best for me.
-These days, many people are using intermittent fasting as a form of weight loss and when I describe my Buddhist monk diet, they give a nod and say “Intermittent Fasting… It’s Healthy.
+These days, many people are using intermittent fasting as a form of weight loss and when I describe my Buddhist monk diet, they give a nod and say “Intermittent Fasting… It’s Healthy.”
+I guess I’m always one step ahead of mainstream society!

 Recently, I had a chance to go to a Lao Monastery in Elgin, Chicago, IL, USA for 12 days.
 I usually avoid American Theravada Temples like the plague because most of these places have monks who use money and much of the monk life is centered around collecting money.
 This is a typical standard not only in America but in most countries.
 This monastery however, is different.